phiryll/phiryll.github.io/projects/data-history.md

 Data can have relationships to other data, and those relationships are understood by the system.
 Relationships do not need to have a valid, existing target.
-Just like in the world wide web, dead links should be allowed.
-Allowing dead relationship targets means the system doesn't have to expend resources checking or maintaining their consistency.
+Just like in the world wide web, dead links are allowed.
+This reduces the resources needed for maintaining consistency.

-Relationships should not be constrained in multiplicity.
+Relationships are not constrained in multiplicity.
 The system should never have to check whether some other relationship exists when adding a new relationship.

 ## Uncertainty is Represented

-It must be possible to represent not just actual facts, but assertions.
+It must be possible to represent not just actual facts, but also assertions.
 In this usage, an assertion is a relationship between the data doing the asserting and the data being asserted, including the uncertainty as measured by the asserter.
-Uncertainty in this case is not a probability, but a certainty factor (the rules for combining them are different).
+Uncertainty is not a probability, but a certainty factor (the rules for combining them are different).
 For example, "Alice is 70% certain that we will win the XYZ contract", or "Algorithm ABC version 3.5.2 is 93.45% certain that stock XYZ will fall 10% in the next week."

 Contradictory information can be represented.
 Two algorithms or users can arrive at conflicting conclusions.

 ## Data has Provenance

-Where data comes from should also be in the database, with a relationship between the data and its source.
+Where data comes from is also in the database, with a relationship between the data and its source.
 This is not typically the same thing as the user who changed the data, although it might be.
 The source might be a newspaper or a sensor.
 Data might have multiple sources (a conclusion based upon many inputs, e.g.).

 ## General Principles